M66B/FairEmail/docs/FAQ-sv-rSE.md

 You can use the quick setup wizard to easily setup a Gmail account and identity.

 If you don't want to use an on-device Gmail account, you can either enable access for "less secure apps" and use your account password or enable two factor authentication and use an app specific password.
-Please see [this FAQ](#user-content-faq111) about why it is not possible to non on-device accounts.
+Se [denna FAQ](#user-content-faq111) om varför endast konton på enheten kan användas.

 Note that an app specific password is required when two factor authentication is enabled.